jstnmthw/hlstatsnext/README.md

 # Run linting across all apps and packages
 pnpm lint

+# Generate GraphQL client for the web app (requires api to be running)
+pnpm --filter=web graphql:codegen

 # Run tests across all apps and packages
 pnpm test